Luke Shaw: How 'honest' assessment led to dropped defender becoming leader for Erik ten Hag at Man Utd

-Ten Hag praised Shaw's technical and tactical skills as well as his mentality after the England defender impressed in central defence for Manchester United in their 2-1 win over Man City on Saturday; Shaw was benched earlier in this campaign but has bounced back after 'honest' review
+Erik ten Hag praised Luke Shaw's technical and tactical skills as well as his mentality after defender impressed at centre-back in Man Utd's 2-1 win over Man City; watch Crystal Palace vs Man Utd live on Sky Sports Premier League on Wednesday from 7.30pm; kick-off 8pm

 "I was quite surprised I was playing there, to be honest, in such a big game!"
 Luke Shaw wasn't the only one who didn't expect he'd be at centre-back for Manchester United in the derby with Manchester City on Saturday.